ryanrhymes/owl_guide/README.md

 # Owl Guide - Introduction to An OCaml Numerical Library

-This repository contains a comprehensive guide for [Owl](https://github.com/ryanrhymes/owl).
+This repository contains a comprehensive guide of [Owl](https://github.com/ryanrhymes/owl).